betaflight/betaflight.com/docs/development/EXST-Bootloader.md

 - External Flash using Firmware Partition
 - File on an SD card.

-EXST targets also have the requirement of providing a mechansim to load and save configuration ('eeprom'). options for this include:
+EXST targets also have the requirement of providing a mechanism to load and save configuration ('eeprom'). options for this include:

 - CPU Embedded flash page.
 - External Flash using Config Partition